 Paula Lantz, Ph.D., M.S., M.A.

 Dr. Lantz is a social demographer who is focused on enhancing the translation of research into policy.
 She studies the role of public health in healthcare reform, clinical preventive services (such as cancer screening and prenatal care), and social inequalities in health.
 She is particularly interested in the role of healthcare versus broad social policy aimed at social determinants of health in reducing social disparities in health status.
 Other research focuses on the potential of social impact bonds (or Pay for Success) to reduce Medicaid expenditures.
-She is an elected member of the National Academy of Medicine.
+She is an elected member of the National Academy of Medicine and the National Academy of Social Insurance.

 Helen G. Levy, Ph.D.

 Dr. Levy’s research explores the causes and consequences of lacking health insurance and the role of health literacy in explaining disparities in health outcomes.
-Her research is also concerned with the evaluation of public health insurance programs, and she is a co-Investigator on the Health and Retirement Study, a longitudinal study of health and economic dynamics at older ages.
+Her research is also concerned with the evaluation of public health insurance programs, and she is an Associate Director of the Health and Retirement Study, a longitudinal study of health and economic dynamics at older ages.

 Brahmajee K. Nallamothu, M.D., M.P.H.